crypticnfk/AnbeShivam-Metis/README.md

 # AnbeShivam

-A decentralized and completely transparent project funding platform which allows only accredited investors to access the platform content.
+A Decentralized platform using Quadratic Funding to manage Grants Programs for projects.

 ## Tech Stack Used